Intrahepatic cholestasis of pregnancy (ICP)

 Are there any risks to me or my baby from ICP?

-ICP is not life-threatening for pregnant women and goes away on its own after delivery.
-However, ICP can severely affect quality of life as the itching can be very unpleasant and may interrupt sleep.
-ICP can occasionally cause serious problems in pregnancy (see below) and women with ICP are often anxious about their baby’s wellbeing.
+ICP is not life-threatening for pregnant women but can greatly affect quality of life as the itching can be very unpleasant and may disrupt sleep.
+ICP can occasionally cause serious pregnancy complications (see below) and women with ICP are often concerned about their baby’s wellbeing.

-ICP is linked to preterm birth, both because some women with ICP have their deliveries induced, and because ICP increases the chance of spontaneous preterm labour.
+ICP is linked to preterm birth, both because some women with ICP have their deliveries induced, and because ICP increases the chance of a woman going into preterm labour.
 ICP is also linked to the baby passing meconium (the first poo) while still in the womb, and as this can cause breathing problems in the newborn baby, increases the chance that they will need to be looked after in a neonatal intensive care unit.

-It is recommended that pregnant women with ICP receive consultant-led care and deliver in a hospital unit.
+It is recommended that pregnant women with ICP receive consultant-led care and have their baby in a hospital unit.

 What are the treatments for ICP?